dropqube/pv-forecast-card/README.md

 ### 📦 Features

-- 5-day PV forecast using your preferred integration
+- 7-day PV forecast using your preferred integration - you can choose which days to display!
+(Today and tomorrow remain mandatory)
 - Animated bars with customizable colors
 - Responsive and localized layout
 - Optional remaining energy bar (with shrinking animation and alert color)